-Revenue from the distribution of our nerve repair products, Avance[®] Nerve Graft, Axoguard Nerve Connector[®], Axoguard Nerve Protector[®], Axoguard HA+ Nerve ProtectorTM, and Axoguard Nerve Cap[®], in the United States ("U.S.") is the main contributor to our total reported sales and have been the key component of our growth to date.
+Revenue from the distribution of our nerve repair products, Avance[®] Nerve Graft, Axoguard Nerve Connector[®], Axoguard Nerve Protector[®], Axoguard HA+ Nerve ProtectorTM, Axoguard Nerve Cap[®] and Avive+ Soft Tissue MatrixTM, in the United States ("U.S.") is the main contributor to our total reported sales and have been the key component of our growth to date.

-In the first quarter, we initiated a limited market release of Avive + Soft Tissue Matrix.
-We believe Avive + will not require a BLA and will fall under the criteria set forth in 21 CFR 1271.10(a) for regulation solely under Section 361 of the Public Health Service Act and the regulations in 21 CFR Part 1271.
-We seek to fully launch Avive+ in June 2024.
+On June 24, 2024, we announced the full launch of Avive+ Soft Tissue Matrix.
+Avive+ is processed and distributed in accordance with U.S. Food and Drug Administration ("FDA") requirements for Human Cellular and Tissue-based Products (HCT/P) under 21 CFR Part 1271 regulations and U.S. State regulations as a 361 human tissue product.
 Products regulated solely under Section 361 of the Public Health Service Act are a product category under close scrutiny by the FDA for compliance with the regulatory requirements and potentially subject to regulatory change in the future.
 Failure to comply with applicable regulatory requirements could expose us to potential compliance actions by the FDA or state regulators and could risk the commercial availability of the product.

 We have observed that surgeons are initially cautious adopters of nerve repair products.
-Surgeons typically start with a few cases and then wait and review the results of these initial cases.
+Surgeons typically start with a fewcases and then wait and review the results of these initial cases.
 Active accounts are usually past this wait period and have developed some level of product reorder.
 These active accounts have typically gone through the Value Analysis Committee approval process, have at least one surgeon who has converted a portion of his or her treatment algorithms of peripheral nerve repair to our portfolio and have ordered our products at least six times in the last twelve months.
-As of March 31, 2024, we had 1012 active accounts, an increase of 1.8% from 994 as of March 31, 2023, and an increase of 0.6% from 1,006 compared to December 31, 2023.
-Active accounts for approximately 85% of our revenue.
+As of June 30, 2024, we had 1,042 active accounts, an increase of 7.0% from 974 as of June 30, 2023, and an increase of 3.0% from 1,012 compared to March 31, 2024.
+Active accounts account for approximately 85% of our revenue.
 The top 10% of these active accounts continue to represent approximately 40% of our revenue.

 Core accounts are defined as accounts that have purchased at least \$100,000 in the past twelve months.
-As of March 31, 2024, we had 400 core accounts, an increase of 14.3% from 350 as of March 31, 2023, and an increase of 6.4% from 376 compared to December 31, 2023.
-These core accounts represented approximately 65% of our revenue in the quarter.
+As of June 30, 2024, we had 412 core accounts, an increase of 18.7% from 347 as of June 30, 2023, and an increase of 3.0% from 400 compared to March 31, 2024.
+These core accounts represent approximately 65% of our revenue in the quarter.